2022 Alcan Regulations

 - Any participant cited for

-reckless driving will either placed in touring class or no
+reckless driving will placed in touring class or not allowed

 - GPS mapping